About

 - UNESCO

-My work blends AI modeling, psychology, and narrative analysis to understand how technology reshapes human intention, identity, and agency.
+My current work blends AI modeling, psychology, and narrative analysis to understand how technology reshapes human intention, identity, and agency.

 Current Focus